Aquino says Chinese survey ships seen in Philippine waters

 "The frequent passage of Chinese vessels in Recto Bank is not an innocent exercise of freedom of navigation but is actually done as part of a pattern of illegitimate sovereign patrol in the Philippines' exclusive economic zone," Charles Jose, foreign ministry spokesman, said in a statement on Monday.

-"This conduct of sovereignty patrols by China is in violation of both U.N.
-Convention on the Law of the Sea and the Declaration of Conduct of Parties in the South China Sea (DOC), specifically paragaph 5."
+"This conduct of sovereignty patrols by China is in violation of both UN Convention on the Law of the Sea and the Declaration of Conduct of Parties in the South China Sea (DOC), specifically paragraph 5."

 In May, Aquino told Southeast Asian leaders that two Chinese ships were also sighted in Galoc, another oil field operating in western Palawan.